Advising Right Now: Assisting Advisees with Choice of Major

 - If any of your advisees feel overwhelmed by this decision, s/he can take a little additional time to think this decision through, see Advising the Anxious Freshman below.

-- Your advisees will fill out the 2019 Choice of Major form before meeting with you or you can just print it out and fill it out manually when you meet.
-The Course selection form will be available as an online, editable, PDF document for download from the Class of 2019 website after the start of spring term.
+- Your advisee should fill out the 2019 Choice of Major form before meeting with you or you can just print it out and fill it out manually when you meet.
+The Course selection form is an online, editable, PDF document downloadable from the Class of 2019 website.

 - The student should bring the printed form to you; you both sign the form.

-- Signed Choice of Major forms will be submitted to the Student Services Center, Room 11-120.
+- The student submits the signed Choice of Major form to the Student Services Center, Room 11-120.

-- You will not need to make a copy of the Choice of Major form for the student's record, unless you wish to keep a copy.
-Students need only to hand in the signed form.
+- You do not need to make a copy of the Choice of Major form for the student's record, unless you wish to keep a copy.
+The student need only to hand in the signed form.

 The Exploring the Major section of the Class of 2019 site is an excellent resource for your advisees as well as for you.
 There is extensive information on majors and minors at MIT, including a timeline, department links, advice on making the decision, words of wisdom from upperclassmen, and and much more.

 Remember, too, that the Undergraduate Administrator or Undergraduate Officer in a particular department is always the best resource for questions, concerns, or information.